suppersimon-py/meshtastic_discord_bridge/README.md

      - `Send Messages`
      - `View Channels`

-3. **Invite the bot to your server**
+4. **Invite the bot to your server**
    - Copy the generated URL from Step 2 and open it in a browser.
    - Select the server you want the bot to join and click **Authorize**.

-4. **Set up your environment**
+5. **Set up your environment**
    - On first run, the bot will prompt you for your Discord token, channel ID, and Meshtastic hostname (if using TCP).
+   - If you leave the Meshtastic hostname blank, the bot will attempt to connect via a serial interface.
+   - Whether to include the Discord username in forwarded messages
    - These values will be saved automatically to a .env file for future runs.
-   - If you leave the Meshtastic hostname blank, the bot will attempt to connect via a serial interface.

 4. **Install dependencies and start the bot**